emberjs/website/source/blog/2018-10-19-the-ember-times-issue-69.md

 ## [EmberConf 2019 CFP Brainstorm 📆](https://emberconf.com/cfp-brainstorm.html)

-Interested in submitting a talk idea to EmberConf?
-Join the EmberConf team for an interactive video brainstorm on Tuesday, October 30th at 11:00am PT.
+Interested in submitting a talk idea to **EmberConf**?
+Join the EmberConf team for an **interactive video brainstorm** on Tuesday, October 30th at 11:00am PT.
 They'll chat about the CFP, the topics they hope to see, and answer community questions about ideas and proposals.
 Mark your calendars and go to [the EmberConf website](https://emberconf.com/cfp-brainstorm.html) for more info!

 ---